Gamer413/MC-Server-Status-Docs/README.md

-# MCStatus Bot
+# MC-Server-Status
-A Wiki for MCStatus Bot Discord Bot
+A Wiki for MC-Server-Status bot